wwt/git-foundations/sections/section_7.md

 We can make some changes to our repository within **branch3** without impacting the **master** branch.
-Clickthe link below to continue:
+Click the link below to continue:

 [Next Section > Make Local Git Repository Changes](section_8.md "Make Local Git Repository Changes")